 Most seniors prefer to stay at home as long as possible rather than move into a nursing home.
 For many families, this means eventually hiring a caregiver to look after an aging relative.
 There are two main ways to hire someone: directly or through a home health agency.

-The benefit of hiring a caregiver directly is that you have more control over who you hire and can choose someone who you feel is right for your family.
-In addition, hiring privately is usually cheaper than hiring through a home health agency.
-For more information from Caring.com on hiring a caregiver directly, click here.
+The benefit of hiring a caregiver directly is that you have more control over whom you hire and can choose someone whom you feel is right for your family.
+Another benefit is that hiring privately is usually cheaper than hiring through a home health agency.

-The agency route: When you hire through a home health agency, the agency is the employer, so you don’t need to worry about tax and liability issues.
+When you hire through a home health agency, the agency is the employer, so you don’t need to worry about tax and liability issues.
 The agency takes care of screening the employees, doing background checks, and providing insurance.
-In addition a licensed home care agency must provide ongoing supervision to its employees.
+In addition, a licensed home care agency must provide ongoing supervision to its employees.
 It can help the employees deal with difficult family situations or changing needs.
 The agency may also be able to provide back-up if a regular caregiver is not available.

 The downside of going through an agency is not having as much input into the selection of the caregiver.
-In addition, caregivers may change or alternate, causing a disruption in care and confusion.
-To find a home health care agency near you, click here.
+Another consideration is that caregivers may change or alternate, causing a disruption in care and confusion.

 Find a home health care agency near you.